AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   the Global contract and by-reference parameters of any other such subprogram executing concurrently in another such task or (b) the Global contract of any concurrent task identified as a task in SPARK.
+  Two global objects and/or by-reference parameters referring to the same object are said to conflict if both (1) they are not both synchronized and (2) at least one can be modified by the callee.

 * [ADA_EXTERNAL]
   Objects accessed outside of SPARK, either directly for statically allocated